Evans-Mercy/hotel-operations/BlackJack/src/main/java/com/pluralsight/README.md

      - displays all player hands and scores
      - determine who's closest to 21 without going over

-Card:- rank?
+Card:- suit
-     - suit?
+     - value
-     - value?
+     - isFaceUp

-Deck:- holds all cards
+Deck:- holds all 52 cards
      - need to shuffle cards
      - deal cards (2 cards to each hand)